Getting Started with the GIANTS Editor for FS25

 The Viewport

-With the GIANTS Editor opened for the first time, a “Getting Started” window will pop up showing some useful information to get help about the editor.
+With the GIANTS Editor opened for the first time, a “Getting Started” window will pop up, showing some useful information to get help about the editor.
 After closing it, you should see several panels on each side of a gray space.
 This space, called the viewport, is where you will see the models, map elements, and any other visual part of your mod.
 Your viewport will not be very interesting without any objects in your scene.
 Let’s follow these steps to create your first object:

 1. Go to the Create menu at the top left of the editor window.